-The history of mental health treatment in relation to the LGBTQ+ community
+The history of mental health treatment in relation to the LGBTQIA+ community

 Happy Pride Month!
 While this month is dedicated to celebrating the beauty, strength, and bravery of the LGBTQIA+ community—it's also a time to reflect on the history that has brought us to this point.
-Mental health and the LGBTQ+ community have been intrinsically intertwined for centuries, from homosexuality being classified as a curable disease to higher rates of suicide in LGBTQ+ youth.
-Kick off this June by educating yourself on the history of mental health within the LGBTQ+ community.
+Mental health and the LGBTQIA+ community have been intrinsically intertwined for centuries, from homosexuality being classified as a curable disease to higher rates of suicide in LGBTQIA+ youth.
+Kick-off this June by educating yourself on the history of mental health within the LGBTQIA+ community.

 First Recorded Instances